-Andrew Nielson is an AEA actor, cellist, writer, director, and producer based in New York City.
+Andrew Nielson is an AEA actor, cellist, and writer based in New York City.

-As an actor, Andrew has been seen on stages throughout NYC and the United States, including playing the well-intentioned but musically challenged Bank Manager in Once: The Musical at The Fulton Theatre (Artistic Director Marc Robin) and Virginia Repertory Theatre under the direction of Nathaniel Shaw and the music direction of J. Michael Zygo (Original Broadway Cast, Once: The Musical), as well as Theatre Raleigh’s production under the direction of Tim Seib (Artistic Director Lauren Kennedy).
+As an actor, Andrew has been seen on stages throughout NYC and the United States, including playing the well-intentioned but musically challenged Bank Manager in Once: The Musical at The Fulton Theatre (Artistic Director Marc Robin) and Virginia Repertory Theatre under the direction of Nathaniel Shaw and the music direction of J. Michael Zygo (Original Broadway Cast, Once: The Musical), as well as Theatre Raleigh’s production under the direction of Tim Seib (BroadwayWorld Award Nominee - Best Supporting Actor in A Musical).
 BroadwayWorld says, "Andrew Nielson is wonderfully cast as the awkward Bank Manager," and The Snapper praises Andrew's performance of Abandoned in Bandon, which "draws laugh as Nielson’s Bank Manager sings his little musically tone deaf heart out."

 Andrew also originated the 6 role track of Benjamin/Micha/Naphtali (and others) in the outrageous but heartfelt new musical comedy The Unusual Tale of Mary and Joseph’s Baby at Firebone Theatre.
 Time Out New York raves: “Andrew Nielson, who recalls a Young Jim Carrey, gives the show real laughs!”